 - Forming task force: The medical group formed a task force of stakeholders involved or interested in providing language-concordant care to Spanish-speaking patients, including medical directors, administrators, regional chiefs of various departments (such as family medicine, pediatrics, and internal medicine), and 16 Spanish-speaking physicians representing their respective centers.
 The task force met regularly over the course of 6 months.

-- Examining patient data: To determine the needs and concerns of Spanish-speaking patients, the task force examined data collected from six focus groups of Spanish-speaking Kaiser Permanente Southern California patients that had been held in 2004, along with 2006 electronic patient data on a number of indicators related to language concordance and patient care.
-This analysis found that only 25 percent of the demand for Spanish-speaking primary care physician appointments was being met.
+- Examining patient data: To determine the needs and concerns of Spanish-speaking patients, the task force examined data collected from six focus groups of Spanish-speaking Kaiser Permanente Southern California patients held in 2004 and 2006.
+This analysis found that approximately 25 percent of the demand for Spanish-speaking primary care physician appointments was being met.
 The focus groups also found that patients matched with language-concordant physicians were more likely to bond with their providers and felt more satisfied with their care.

 - Expanding program to additional languages: Believing that language-concordant physicians could similarly benefit limited English proficiency patients who speak languages other than Spanish, the task force expanded the program to 10 additional languages spoken by a significant number of the region’s patients.
-At the end of 2009, three additional languages were made available for testing (French, Japanese, and Portuguese) and were added to the Language Concordant Program.
+As of 2013, 11 additional languages have been made available for testing and were added to the Language Concordant Program (updated August 2014).

 - Training for staff: The program provided training to receptionists and medical staff to ensure identification of patients with language preferences other than English.
 In addition, scheduling staff received training on assigning patients to language-concordant physicians, and chiefs of service, department administrators, and panel managers received training on the importance of language-concordant services for patients with limited English proficiency.